 6 ways to save $$$ on your office space.Learn more >

 The rise of coworking spaces in NYC in recent years is a response to the nature of the working world, which has changed a lot in the last several years.
-The rise of the gig economy, an increase in companies allowing employees to work remotely, and the proliferation of start-ups has created a need for workspace options.
-While some people have made the local coffee shop their home base, most find that option extremely limiting, given everything from unpredictable seating options, subpar wi-fi, and the lack of office accessories.
+The rise of the gig economy, an increase in companies allowing employees to work remotely, and the proliferation of start-ups has created a need for workspace options in New York and elsewhere.
+While some people have made the New York local coffee shop their home base, most find that option extremely limiting, given everything from unpredictable seating options, subpar wi-fi, and the lack of office accessories.
 Home, too, might be an option, except that many people find that environment too solitary and would prefer a more formal office space.

-To meet the demand for alternative workplaces, coworking spaces have emerged.
-At first glance, these flexible spaces might seem like a regular office.
-There is typically a reception area, plenty of desks, a kitchen and break room, copy machines and printers, high-speed wireless internet, and other amenities you would hope to find in a workplace.
+To meet the demand for alternative workplaces in New York City, coworking spaces have emerged.
+At first glance, these flexible spaces in New York might seem like a regular office.
+There is typically a reception area, plenty of desks, a kitchen and break room, copy machines and printers, high-speed wireless internet, private offices, and other amenities you would hope to find in a workplace.